serviewcare/EJDBKit/README.md

 iOS versions supported
 =======================

-The tcejdb library is built with a base of iOS 5.0 and deployment target of iOS 6.1.
+The tcejdb library is built with a base of iOS 7.0 and deployment target of iOS 6.1.
-I can't vouch for earlier versions and I'm not really concerned either (come on folks we'll have 7.0 soon)!
+Older SDKs are not supported.

 Collaboration
 ==============